kmtabish/skinIndexPlugin/README.md

 # skinIndexPlugin
-a plugin that uses a public weather API to calculate maximum sun exposure
+A plugin that uses a public weather API to calculate maximum sun exposure.